-When WWII broke out, business fell off, and the original owners lost interest.
-Jimmy Wimmer, a former quarterback for the University of Wisconsin who grew up in rural Wisconsin Dells, was eager to take over, even under the less-than-fortuitous conditions.
+Jimmy Wimmer, a former quarterback for the University of Wisconsin who grew up in rural Wisconsin Dells, was eager to take over, even under these less-than-fortuitous conditions.

 Wife Alice wasn’t so sure.